 \end{figure}

 This analysis strongly suggests that observations of RPCs in embryogenesis and early larval development are unlikely to provide a good quantitative model of the development of the zebrafish retina, even abstracting away spatial and extracellular factors as SSMs necessarily do.
 Our data point to a second, quantitatively more important phase of retinal development, between approximately one and four months of age, in which RPCs are far more proliferatively active than in early development.
 It is likely that models that closely associate proliferative behaviour with fate specification, like those of the SPMME, will necessarily be unable to explain this period.
 Recent evidence suggests that mitotic and fate specification behaviours in RPCs may be substantially uncoupled\cite{Engerer2017}.
 This would permit the CMZ population to scale appropriately with the growing retina.
-Alternatively, it is also possible that RPCs are substantially heterogenous with respect to their proliferative behaviour, and that this heterogeneity is mainly apparent later in development.
+Alternatively, it is also possible that RPCs are substantially heterogeneous with respect to their proliferative behaviour, and that this heterogeneity is mainly apparent later in development.

-\section*{Conclusion}
+Conclusion

 Simple stochastic models are familiar tools for stem cell biologists.
-Introduced by Till, McCulloch, and Siminovitch in 1964, they proved their utility in describing variability in clonal lineage outcomes of putative stem cells, originating from macromolecular processes beyond the scope of cellular models (and beyond the reach of the molecular techniques of the time).
+Introduced by Till, McCulloch, and Siminovitch in 1964, they proved their utility in describing variability in clonal lineage outcomes of putative stem cells, originating from macromolecular processes beyond the scope of cellular models (and beyond the reach of the molecular techniques of the time)\cite{Till et al}.
 More prosaically, their simplicity afforded computational tractability in an era when processing time was relatively scarce, allowing early access to Monte Carlo simulation techniques.
-That said, their abstract nature necessarily emphasizes an aspatial, lineage-centric view of tissue development, which cannot account for the generation of structurally complex tissues like retinas beyond cell numbers, and, perhaps, fate composition.
+That said, their abstract nature necessarily emphasizes a non-spatial, lineage-centric view of tissue development, which cannot account for the generation of structurally complex tissues like retinas beyond cell numbers, and, perhaps, fate composition\cite{REF??}.
 As a result of this relatively loose relationship to the complex morphogenetic environment, there are few constraints on the model configurations that may produce similar outputs.
-As we hope has been made plain by the analyses herein, this can result in modellers being led astray by their apparently good fits to observations.
-This is one reason why it has long been unacceptable in other biological modelling communities (particularly, among ecologists) to present the fit of one highly parameterised model as evidence for some theory; it is very rare that there is not a model representing an alternative theory that cannot be made to produce a reasonable model fit.
+As we hope it has been made plain by the analyses herein, this can result in modellers being led astray by their apparently good fits to observations.
+This is one reason why it has long been unacceptable in other biological modelling communities (particularly, among ecologists) to present the fit of one highly parameterized model as evidence for some theory; it is very rare that there is not a model representing an alternative theory that cannot be made to produce a reasonable model fit\cite{Ecology REF?}.
 Indeed, as we demonstrate here, the use of standard model selection techniques may make plain that some model form is unable to distinguish between competing theories.